ikuamike/100_Days_Of_Code/log.md

 **Thoughts:** Today I decided to revisit object oriented programming in python after I got 3 months trial in pluralsight, it was a great way of understanding stuff I had doubts about like constructor methods.

 **Link to work:** N/A

+### Day 9: February 12, 2018

+**Today's Progress**: Packages and Modules

+**Thoughts:** I had missed two days of my challenge so I'll just compensate at the end, but I'm back.
+I am doing some learning on packages and modules on python.

+**Link to work:** N/A